-Category 7: Target boundary: AICA Kogyo Co., Ltd. non-consolidated Commuting subsidy expenses during the reporting year, multiplied by the emissions factor.
-Category 8: Lease assets are minor and have been excluded from calculations.
-Category 9: Due to the prohibitive difficulty of ascertaining the delivery of all goods for which the company is not the shipper, these could not be cal- culated.
+Category 1: Target boundary: Group in Japan Weight or value of raw materials, products, etc. purchased in the reporting year multiplied by the emissions factor.
+For emissions intensity, we used either (1) the LCI Database IEDA version 2.3 (National Institute of Advanced Industrial Science and Technology [AIST], Safety Science Research Division Research Group for Society and LCA, and the Sustainable Management Promotion Organization [SuMPO]) or (2) Emissions Intensity Database for Calculation of Organizations' Greenhouse Gas Emissions, etc. Throughout the Supply Category 7: Target boundary: AICA Kogyo Co., Ltd. non-consolidated Commuting subsidy expenses during the reporting year, multiplied by the emissions factor.
+Category 8: Category 9: Lease assets are minor and have been excluded from calculations.
+Due to the prohibitive difficulty of ascertaining the delivery of all goods for which the company is not the shipper, these could not be calculated.
 When the company acts as the shipper and delivers the product to the customer, the consequent emissions are included in Category 4.
-Category 10: Identified as relevant, but emissions have not been calculated due to the difficulties of calculating emissions for the individual processes of our many and diverse products.
+Chain (Ver.
+3.2) (Ministry of the Environment), depending on the item being calculated.
+For items produced at some of our plants, we cal- culated raw materials usage based on production volumes.
+Items Category 10: Identified as relevant, but emissions have not been calculated due to the difficulties of calculating emissions for the individual processes of our many and diverse products.
+Amount of capital investment in the reporting year multiplied by the emissions factor.
 Category 11: No GHGs are emitted in the use of our products.
-Category 12: Target boundary: Group in Japan Calculated by multiplying weight of products sold during the report- ing year by the emissions factor allocated for each product category.
-For some products that include volatile substances, product weight excluding the weight of those volatile substances was substituted for calculation purposes.
+Category 12: Target boundary: Group in Japan Category 2: Calculated by multiplying weight of products sold during the report- ing year by the emissions factor allocated for each product category.
+For some products that include volatile substances, product weight excluding the weight of those volatile substances was substituted for Category 3: Target boundary: Group in Japan Power and fuel volumes purchased during the reporting year, multi- calculation purposes. plied by the emissions factor.
+(For fuels, emission factors at the time of the study were used from the LCI database IDEA version 2.3, in accordance with the quidelines.)
 Category 13: Power use accompanying use of leased buildings during the report- ing year, multiplied by emissions factor.
 Category 14: No applicable business operations.
-Category 15: Some company funds are invested, but the percentage of our share- holdings in each investee company is slight and has a negligible im- pact on business activities, so this category has been excluded from calculations.
+Category 4: Target boundary: AICA Kogyo Co., Ltd. non-consolidated Calculated based on tonne-km of logistics (transportation, cargo handling, and storage) for the reporting year in which AICA Kogyo Co., Ltd. was the shipper Category 15: Some company funds are invested, but the percentage of our share- holdings in each investee company is slight and has a negligible im- pact on business activities, so this category has been excluded from calculations.
+Category 5: Target boundary: Group in Japan